shivam6225/CCC-DBMS/README.md

 # CCC-DBMS
-All CCC DBMS SQL questions
+All CCC DBMS SQL questions from Hackerrank